Your All-in-One Traffic Report: Analytics In The Hub Keeps Getting Better and Better!

 Keeping tabs on your analytics has never been easier thanks to The Hub!
 Having everything in one spot simplifies everything for you and your clients when it comes to staying on top of your traffic.

 If you’re a WPMU DEV member, be sure to check out the new analytics section today.
 And if you’re not, give us a try!
-We have a 7-day free trial that gives you all the access to our premium plugins, The Hub, 24/7 support, and everything we’ve covered.
+We offer a no-risk free trial that gives you access to all our premium plugins, The Hub, 24/7 support, and everything else we’ve covered.

 For more information, be sure to read our article on how to get the most out of The Hub.